What is Zero Waste Game Day?

 Rocky Top Recycling

-Fans entering tailgating areas can pick up a green bag for recycling and a clear plastic bag for landfill waste at the waste stations.
+Fans entering tailgating areas can pick up an orange bag for recycling and a clear plastic bag for landfill waste at the waste stations.
 Recycling around Rocky Top helps divert waste from landfills and keeps Vol dollars right here in Big Orange Country.

 Orange Bag: Recyclables